Supporting you and the puppy

 Regular visits and support

-Volunteer puppy walkers receive regular visits from their puppy training supervisors and these visits are normally carried out every four to six weeks, although new puppy walkers are visited more frequently.
+Volunteer puppy walkers receive regular support from their puppy training supervisors.
+These virtual or face to face visits are normally carried out every four to six weeks, although new puppy walkers are contacted more frequently.

 Whilst we carry full public liability insurance for any injury or accidents that might be caused by our dogs, we will not carry out property insurance for our volunteers.